nf-core/eager/docs/development/manual_tests.md

 ## Check BAM filtering with unmapped FASTQ generation with length/quality filtering of genomic BAM
 ## Expect: BAM and unmapped FASTQ files in results, samtools stats should have RL >= 50 and MPQ:0
-## TODO: Document  that 'other' is merged reads; QUESTION: do we need to publish or just empty (as when merging/merged only 1/2/singleton files are empty) singleton/1?
-Or DO enforce interleaving (but what about MAG...)
 nextflow run ../main.nf -profile test,singularity --outdir ./results -ansi-log false --input data/samplesheet.tsv --fasta data/reference/Mammoth_MT_Krause.fasta --run_bamfiltering --bamfiltering_savefilteredbams --bamfiltering_minreadlength 50 --bamfiltering_mappingquality 37 --bamfiltering_generateunmappedfastq

 ## Check BAM filtering with mapped FASTQ generation with length/quality filtering of genomic BAM